ArgoraTeam/arweave-globalstorage/README.md

 ## What is globalStorage?

-globalStorage is a wallet centric data permanent storage.
+globalStorage is a wallet centric data storage solution for arweave applications on the permaweb.
+It is an hybrid local/on-chain storage solution made to be used the same way the native `localStorage` property works as library.

 ### As a (mixed) protocol